-Leadership students must maintain at least a 2.5 cumulative grade point average and a minimum C grade in all courses to remain active members of Student Council.
-Leadership students should be examples of our four pillars; Faith, Excellence, Leadership, and Service.
-Leadership students do this by participating in class retreats and school activities, completing service hours on time, and engaging in the full St. Francis experience.
+Student Leadership is a required class if you have been elected as a Student Body Officer or Class Officer.
+This class is only offered at B Block.
+Leadership students must maintain at least a 2.5 cumulative grade point average and a minimum C grade in all courses to remain active members of the Student Council.
 Leadership students may not be on disciplinary probation or have a suspension during their term; doing so may disqualify them from office.
 Prerequisite: You must be elected to a Student Body Office or Class Office or be selected as a Class Senator to enroll.

-Interschool Policies for Dances
+Inter-School Policies for Dances